dilliram-code/Daily-Python-Practice/day20-encapsulation/encapsulationNotes.md

 - Defined using the @staticmethod decorator.

 - Used for utility/helper functions related to the class, but not tied to object or class state.

+**When to Use @staticmethod?**

+- Utility methods (e.g., date formatting, math operations).

+- Functions logically grouped with a class but not needing object/class state.

+- Keep code organized.